alces-software/flight-appliance-support/openstack-heat/openstack-tools/README.md

 +-----------------------+---------------------------------------------------------------------------------------------------------------------------+
 ```

 Select the `network_id` and `subnet_id` output values - then enter them into the appropriate fields in the `login.yaml` file.
-For example, a populated `login.yaml` file would look like the following:
+For example, a populated `login.yaml` file would look like the following.
+You should also complete the other options, such as `environment_type` and `admin_key`.

 ```yaml
 parameters: